Fighting For Justice In The Workplace Since 1955

 What happens if my employer denies my leave?

-If you believe you are covered under the NJ FLA, and your employer denies your request for leave – or fires you for taking leave – you may be entitled to compensation.
+If you believe you are covered under the NJ FMLA, and your employer denies your request for leave or fires you for taking leave, you may be entitled to compensation.
 First, contact a lawyer who can review your case.
 Your attorney may suggest taking your case down one of these two legal avenues:

 - File a complaint with the NJ Superior Court.
-You need to file a complaint within 2 years of the adverse employment action.
-You cannot file a complaint with the Civil Rights office and the court system at the same time.
+You must file a complaint within 2 years of the adverse employment action.
+You cannot file a complaint with the Civil Rights office and the court system simultaneously.

 In other situations, retaining a highly qualified New Jersey employment attorney is imperative.